New cw-expansive homeomorphisms of surfaces

 where we used Remark \ref{rmk:modpert}.
-Then by the choice of $\delta>0$ we have that $g\in\U$, so that $g$ is half cw-expansive with constant $\expc$.
+Then by the choice of $\delta>0$ we have that $g\in\U$, so that $g$ is half cw\hyph expansive with constant $\expc$.
 Consider the equivalence relation $\sim$ of Definition \ref{def:releqiv} associated to $g$ and $\expc$, and the homeomorphism $\tilde g$ on the quotient space $\tilde M$.
-By Theorem \ref{teo:cwexpgordo<=>extecwxp} we know that $\tilde g$ is cw-expansive, and by Corollary \ref{coroToro} we have that $\tilde M$ is homeomorphic to $M$, a 2-torus. \end{con}
+By Theorem \ref{teo:cwexpgordo<=>extecwxp} we know that $\tilde g$ is cw\hyph expansive, and by Corollary \ref{coroToro} we have that $\tilde M$ is homeomorphic to $M$, a 2-torus. \end{con}

-\begin{thm} The cw-expansive homeomorphism $\tilde g$ of the 2-torus obtained in Construction \ref{con:elejemplo} has infinitely many fixed points and empty wandering set. \end{thm} \begin{proof} On one hand, as $\tilde T\colon K\to T(K)$ and $\varphi$ are area preserving, we see that $g$ is area preserving.
+\begin{thm} The cw\hyph expansive homeomorphism $\tilde g$ of the 2-torus obtained in Construction \ref{con:elejemplo} has infinitely many fixed points and empty wandering set. \end{thm} \begin{proof} On one hand, as $\tilde T\colon K\to T(K)$ and $\varphi$ are area preserving, we see that $g$ is area preserving.
 Then the wandering set of $g$ is empty.
 Consequently the wandering set of the quotient $\tilde g$ is empty.
 On the other hand, for $n\geq n_0$, where $n_0$ is as in Construction \ref{con:tildeT_2}, consider the fixed points $p_n$ of $g$ corresponding to the fixed points $u_n$ of $\tilde T$.
 We will show that different fixed points $p_n$ and $p_m$ of $g$ are not identified by $\sim$, so that all this infinitely many points remains as infinitely many fixed points of $\tilde g$.
 In fact suppose on the contrary that $p_n\sim p_m$ with $m>n\geq n_0$.
 Then, by the definition of $\sim$, there exists a continuum $C$ in $M$ containing $p_n$ and $p_m$, such that $\diam g^k(C)\leq\expc/2$ for all $k\in\Z$.
 Then the continuum $C'=\varphi^{-1}(C)$ will satisfy $u_n,u_m\in C'$ and $\diam \tilde T^k(C')\leq \expc/2$, for all $k\in\Z$, which contradicts Lemma \ref{lem:Ttildenopegafijos}. \end{proof}

 \begin{rmk} It is clear that with the techniques developed in this section we can perturb an arbitrary pseudo-Anosov map of an arbitrary compact surface in a neighborhood of a periodic orbit. \end{rmk}